cloudbutton/cloudbutton/docs/backends/compute/knative.md

 # Cloudbutton on Knative

-Cloudbutton also supports Knative for running applications.
+Cloudbutton toolkit with *Knative* as compute backend.
+Cloudbutton also supports vanilla Knative for running applications.
 The easiest way to make it working is to create an IBM Kubernetes (IKS) cluster through the [IBM dashboard](https://cloud.ibm.com/kubernetes/landing).
 Alternatively you can use your own kubernetes cluster or a minikube installation.

 ### Installation